Jesse925/p8105_final_project/project_proposal.md

 ### The motivation for this project

-This dataset is generated based on the police report (MV104-AN) and the records of Motor Vehicle Collision have been modified daily according to NYPD since May, 7th, 2014.
+The dataset is generated based on the police report (MV104-AN) and the records of Motor Vehicle Collision have been modified daily according to NYPD since May, 7th, 2014.
 The “Collision” here includes the situation where someone is injured or killed, or where there is at least $1000